Stock market today: Asian shares mixed as investors await Fed policy decision, price data

 Energy stocks fell along with the price of crude oil.
 Exxon Mobil slipped 0.7% and was one of the heavier weights on the market.

-On Monday, U.S. benchmark crude was down another 79 cents at $69.38 per barrel in electronic trading on the New York Mercantile Exchange.
+On Monday, U.S. benchmark crude was down another 64 cents to $64.53 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost $1.12 on Friday to $70.17 per barrel.

 The S&P 500 index's return to a new bull market reflects growing hopes the economy might avoid a severe recession despite the sharp rise in interest rates as the Fed strived to bring inflation under control.